symfony/symfony-docs/service_container.rst

 In this case, *two* services are registered: ``site_update_manager.superadmin`` and ``site_update_manager.normal_users``.
 Thanks to the alias, if you type-hint ``SiteUpdateManager`` the first (``site_update_manager.superadmin``) will be passed.

-If you want to pass the second, you'll need to :ref:`manually wire the service <services-wire-specific-service>`.
+If you want to pass the second, you'll need to :ref:`manually wire the service <services-wire-specific-service>` or to create a named ref:`autowiring alias <autowiring-alias>`.

 .. caution::